 You are strongly advised to use this service.
 Applications submitted without any pre application discussions are likely to be refused where significant amendments are required.

-A request for pre application advice can be made on the application form below.
+A request for pre-application advice can be made on the application form below.

 Please read the guidance and fees note below.
 This will help you to provide as much relevant information as possible to ensure we can give appropriate advice.

-Guidance and fees for pre-application advice on new developments
+Guidance and fees for pre-application advice

-Category A - Large scale major development
+Category A large scale major development

-Category B - Small scale major development
+Category B small scale major development

 - residential development of between 10 and 49 dwellings (inclusive) or where the site area is between 0.5 hectares and 2 hectares